 Math Processor

 We believe that the current math coprocessor concept does not work as effectively and efficiently as it could.
 While GPGPUs have helped tremendously, there are inherent limitations in GPGPU-accelerated compute.
 Among others, these are effectively all SIMD engines, and while there are a few thousand of them on a single die, they are not optimized for many mathematical operations that reflect the physical problems that HPC users need to solve.
 Most GPGPU compute today is predicated on CUDA, and that is a captive and proprietary solution.
 We prefer open source programming frameworks such as openCL and openACC.
 In our experience, open source frameworks lead to better quality of code, greater width and depth of solutions, and ultimately better adoption.
-We have made life easier for programmers and for users with our built-in matrix and tensor math functions as well as for all transforms, such as Fourier transforms.
+We have made life easier for programmers and for users with our built-in vector, matrix and tensor math functions as well as for all transforms, such as Fourier transforms.